Full Form of ASBA – Applications Supported by Blocked Amount

-Before ASBA investors were supposed to BID for IPOs through cheques which were a lengthy and tedious process for the investors.
-They will have to pay fees upfront and wait for the refund again through cheques in case if the shares are not allotted.
-ASBA simplifies the whole process along with bringing transparency to the system.
-The investor won’t have to wait for the amount to be refunded nor follow up regularly to check the status of the refund.
+Before ASBA, investors were supposed to BID for IPOs through cheques, which were a lengthy and tedious process for the investors.
+They will have to pay fees upfront and wait for the refund again through cheques in case the shares are not allotted.
+ASBA simplifies the whole process, along with bringing transparency to the system.
+The investor won’t have to wait for the amount to be refunded or follow up regularly to check the refund status.
 The amount can be utilized then and there as refunded by the investor.
 The application blocks and unblocks the amount automatically so that investors can subscribe for more than one IPOs simultaneously or one after the other.

-SEBI being the regulator of the stock market makes sure the whole investing activity for an investor is friendly and encourages any scope if any for the investor to subscribe more for the IPOs.
+SEBI is the regulator of the stock market, makes sure the whole investing activity for an investor is friendly, and encourages any scope, if any, for the investor to subscribe more for the IPOs.
 As transparency is maintained, the question of the discrepancy is very less or none.
 The process reduces manual intervention as the whole application runs automatically at the backend.